Post

 • Dashboard Cracking

-• Description/Symptoms: Cracks forming on the plastic dashboard
+• Description/Symptoms: Cracks appearing on the dashboard surface, especially in sun-exposed areas.

 • Recalls: None Found